totuni/esp-studio-examplesII/Analytics/analytics_kmeans/README.md

 ## Source Data

-The `events.csv` file is loaded through a file and socket connector in the Source window called w_source.
-The stream of example data includes the following:
+The input file is loaded through w_source using a file a socket connector.
+The file is called `events.csv` and it contains a stream of example data that includes the following:
   - `ID`: An event key
   - `x_c`: An x coordinate for the event
   - `y_c`: A y coordinate for the event

 ## Workflow

 The following figure shows the diagram of the project:

 ![Diagram of the project](img/analytics_kmeans_diagram.png "Diagram of the project")

-The diagram is composed of the following components:
 - The w_source window is a Source Window that ingests incoming signal samples (events) from the input file, `events.csv`.
 - The w_training window is a Train Window that builds and continuously updates the K-means clustering model in real time.
 - The w_scoring window is a Score Window that assigns each new event to the nearest cluster centroid and outputs the cluster ID and distance metrics.